evansneath/compiler/README.md

 performed in the compiler other than expressions.

-Parser resync points are used throughout the compiler to continue parsing if an error is encountered without propogating spurious error messages.
-Expection handling in Python is used to elegantly handle resyncing.
+Parser resync points are used throughout the compiler to continue parsing if an error is encountered without propagating spurious error messages.
+Exception handling in Python is used to elegantly handle resyncing.
 Once a parser error is encountered in a statement or declaration, an exception is raised.
 This exception is then handled at the starting point of statement or declaration